-The ESER Program operates three PM{10} samplers for particulate sampling, one each at Rexburg, Blackfoot, and Atomic City.
-Sampling of PM{10} is informational as no analyses are conducted for contaminants.
-PM{10} concentrations were well below all health standard levels for all samples.
-The maximum 24-hour particulate concentration was 52.47 $\mu g/m^3$ on August 7, 2005, at Atomic City.
-This is well below the EPA Air Quality Standard of 150 $\mu g/m^3$.
+The ESER Program operates three $PM{10}$ samplers for particulate sampling, one each at Rexburg, Blackfoot, and Atomic City.
+Sampling of $PM{10}$ is informational as no analyses are conducted for contaminants. $PM{10}$ concentrations were well below all health standard levels for all samples.

-Sufficient precipitation occurred to allow collection of only five samples-three from Idaho Falls and two from the Central Facilities Area (CFA) on the INL.
-Tritium was not detected above the 3s level in any of the samples.
+Sufficient precipitation occurred to allow collection of six samples-one from Idaho Falls, two from the Central Facilities Area (CFA), and one from the Experimental Field Station (EFS).
+Tritium was not detected above the 3s level in two of the samples collected at CFA and the EFS.
+The results were within EPA measurements.

 Milk samples were collected weekly in Idaho Falls and monthly at eight other locations around the INL.
 All samples were analyzed for gamma-emitting radionuclides.
 Iodine-131 was not detected in any milk sample.
-Cesium-137 was found slightly exceeding the 3s value in one weekly Idaho Falls sample.
-No 137Cs was found in a recount.
+Cesium-137 was found slightly above the detection limit in one weekly Idaho Falls sample.
+No Cs was found in a recount of the sample.

-Seven lettuce samples and a duplicate sample were collected from area gardens around the INL and from a self-contained lettuce planter at Atomic City.
+Six lettuce samples and a duplicate sample were collected from self-contained lettuce planters placed around the area.
 No sample had measurable concentrations of human-made gamma-emitting radionuclides.
-Strontium-90 was found exceeding the 3s value in one distant sample (from Pocatello).
-The level found was consistent with those found in previous years and is attributed to uptake of 90Sr remaining in soil from nuclear weapons testing fallout.
+Strontium-90 was found exceeding the 3s value in all samples.
+The level found was consistent with those found in previous years and is attributed to uptake of Sr remaining in soil from nuclear weapons testing fallout.

-In the third quarter of 2005 twelve wheat samples were collected from area grain elevators.
-All samples were analyzed for gamma-emitting radionuclides and 90Sr.
-No radionuclides were detected above the 3s level in any sample.
+In the third quarter of 2006 twelve wheat samples were collected from area grain elevators.
+All samples were analyzed for gamma-emitting radionuclides and Sr. No gamma-emitting radionuclides were detected above the 3s level in any sample.
+Strontium-90 was detected in one sample, collected from Idaho Falls.